NIAMS Operating Level: $524,872,000

 - The payline for the R03 solicitation will be through priority score 160.

-- Based on case-by-case review of grant applications by program directors, reductions from direct costs recommended will be approximately 12 percent.
+- Based on case-by-case review of grant applications by program directors, reductions from direct costs recommended will be approximately 10 percent.
+Competing awards previously issued in FY 2009 at the higher reduction will be revised to restore funds.
 No reductions will be taken on applications with direct costs of $100,000 or less.

 - A pool of funds has been set aside for selective payment.
 Applications chosen for select pay are those that do not fall within the current percentile payline but which are deemed to have particular relevance to the Institute's scientific and health priorities.
 Projects to be funded on this basis are recommended by Institute staff and/or advisory council members.
 Applicants may not apply for select pay consideration.
 Final decisions are made by the Director, NIAMS, following staff discussion.